JimmyDuong00/docs.ottertech/content/index.md

 This is my personal documentation site on projects I am learning about.
 Feel free to follow along!

-Learn more about me here: ottertech.cloud
+Learn more about me here: https://ottertech.cloud/

 This site is hosted on Github Pages using Quartz and edited with Obsidian.